NikhitaGHonnatti/Medical-Assistance-Android-App/README.md

 <img src="https://user-images.githubusercontent.com/66821281/128492630-8d4e486d-1cdb-4f7f-9956-a78788bfb142.png" width="300">

-This the Signup or login page where the doctors can login with their credentials and the patients can register and login.
+This is the Signup or login page where the doctors can login with their credentials and the patients can register and login.